The Economics of Social Data: Optimal Data Intermediation

 Within the confines of our policies, but independent of the distributions of fundamental and noise terms, the data intermediary finds it advantageous to not elicit the identity of the consumer.
 Therefore, the producer will not offer personalized prices but variable prices that adjust to the realized information about market demand.
-In other words, a monopolist intermediary might cause socially inefficient information transmission, but the equilibrium contractual outcome preserves privacy over the personal identity of the consumer.\footnote{ In Section \ref{limits}, we explore the boundaries of the anonymization result, under both heterogeneous consumers and alternative product-market specifications.}
+In other words, a monopolist intermediary might cause socially inefficient information transmission, but the equilibrium contractual outcome preserves privacy over the personal identity of the consumer.

+In Section \ref{limits}, we explore the boundaries of the anonymization result, under both heterogeneous consumers and alternative product-market specifications.
+In particular, we will generalize our result to show that anonymization is optimal when consumers are homogeneous ex ante and transmitting data to the producer is socially inefficient.
+Therefore, if information is used to target advertisements, and more precise messages increase social surplus, then we shall predict that the intermediary shares complete data.\footnote{ If, in addition, responsiveness to ads is heterogeneous in the consumer population, coarser information transmission (i.e., not fully anonymous) can also be optimal, as we show in Proposition \ref{gs}.}

-This finding suggests why we might see personalized prices in fewer settings than initially anticipated.
+For the case of surplus extraction (prices), the finding in Proposition \ref {si} suggests why we might see personalized prices in fewer settings than initially anticipated.
 In the context of direct sales of information, for example, Nielsen does not sell individual households' data to merchants.
 Instead, Nielsen aggregates its panel data at the local market level.
 Similarly, in the context of indirect sales of information, merchants on the retail platform Amazon very rarely engage in personalized pricing.
 However, the price of every single good or service is subject to substantial variation across both geographic markets and over time.

-In light of the above result, we might interpret the restraint on the use of personalized pricing in the presence of aggregate demand volatility as the optimal resolution of the intermediary's trade-off in acquiring sensitive consumer information.
+In light of the above result, we might interpret the restraint on the use of personalized pricing as the optimal resolution of the intermediary's trade-off in acquiring sensitive consumer information.
+Stretching the interpretation, the pushback against Amazon's introduction of personalized pricing in the early 2000s can also be viewed as a tightening the consumers' participation constraints.
+Under any degree of competition, the net value of the Amazon platform under perfect personalized pricing would not have exceeded the consumers' outside options.